Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 Between November 2013 and February 2014 buildings archaeologist James Wright undertook a historic buildings fabric survey at Knole, near Sevenoaks, Kent.
 It included an examination of the joists below the floorboards of 38 rooms as part of a major programme of restoration and repair.
 A number of apotropaic marks were recorded, having been cut into the floor joists with a rase knife which included grids, meshes, interlocking ‘V’s (possibly Marian Marks) and overlapping ‘X’s (or saltires) (Wright 2015:1).

 Historic documentation recorded that a range of works had taken place in 1606 which would have required the integrity of the building to be breached to allow for the insertion of the fireplace and other re-modelling.
-The works were intended to create a series of ‘royal apartments’ for a visiting James I, the author of the above-mentioned ‘Daemonologie.’
+The works were intended to create a series of ‘royal apartments’ for the visit of the king James I, the author of the above-mentioned ‘Daemonologie.’
 As well as writing on the existence of witches, James had also been responsible for taking measures against witchcraft in 1604 when he decreed it to be a capital offence to, ‘summon spirits for the purpose of injuring people’ (Sharpe 2001 quoted in Wright 2015:7).
-It can be easily surmised that these supernatural threats would have been still fresh in his mind during his stay at Knole.
+It can be easily surmised that these supernatural threats would have been still fresh in his mind during his stay at Knole and therefore fresh in the minds of his hosts.

 As well as the incised symbols, Wright recorded a number of what he termed ‘scorch’ marks which had been made by, ‘directly burning the timber with a candle taper.’
-The burn marks were found on a floor joist directly opposite the eastern jamb of the late 17th century fire surround in the King’s Bedroom and he concluded that they may represent the material residue of a form of sympathetic magic – using fire to fight the fires of hell (Wright 2015: 5)
+The burn marks were found on a floor joist directly opposite the eastern jamb of the late 17th century fire surround in the King’s Bedroom.
+He concluded that they may represent the material residue of a form of sympathetic magic, ‘using fire to fight the fires of hell’ (Wright 2015: 5)

 Case Study #2: LLancaiach Fawr Manor

-In 2017 researchers Brian Hoggard and Alicia Jessup recorded a number of apotropaic symbols at the 16th century manor which included a large number of ritual protection marks including crosses and Marian Marks.
-The first discovery of note was that of a dried cat that had been intentionally inserted into a ceiling space, a small ‘spiritual midden’ concealed in the fireplace and a larger midden discovered under the 17th century staircase (Hoggard & Jessup 2017: 1).
+In 2017 researchers Brian Hoggard and Alicia Jessup recorded a number of apotropaic symbols at the 16th century manor which included a large number of ritual protection marks including crosses and Marian marks.
+The first discoveries of note were a dried cat that had been intentionally inserted into a ceiling space, a small ‘spiritual midden’ concealed in the fireplace and a larger midden discovered under the 17th century staircase (Hoggard & Jessup 2017: 1).

-The wooden chimney lintel in the servant’s hall fireplace possessed an array of deep burn marks.
-Upstairs, a small attic space which was once the servants quarters contained a huge number of burn marks on the main beam and door frame which numbered over 100 in total (Hoggard & Jessup 2017: 1-2).
+The wooden chimney lintel of the fireplace in the servant’s hall possessed an array of deep burn marks.
+Upstairs, a small attic space which was once the servants’ quarters contained a huge number of burn marks on the main beam and door frame numbering over 100 in total (Hoggard & Jessup 2017: 1-2).

 Ritual Death

 In an attempt to understand and explain the burn marks he found, Hoggard has ventured a metaphysical hypothesis based upon his own experiences.
-It runs along the lines of the historic practice known as the ‘ritually killing’ or ritual death’ of an object.
-Such practices are well attested to from the prehistoric record; intentional smashing of ceramics, and the deposition of high-status metal objects into watery locales are a common feature of ‘sacred’ sites.
-The act, for instance, of bending a sword double is now understood to have been done with the intention of putting the object out of service in this world and so to ‘transform’ it for use in the next otherworld / underworld.
-During excavations in London of buildings dating to the 16th-17th century Ralph Merrifield had begun to notice that some deposits contained objects which appeared to have been intentionally broken prior to deposition.
-This practice is also acknowledged as a component of spiritual midden formation as all the objects seem to have been patched, soiled and in some instances intentionally broken.
+It ran along the lines of a variation on the historic practice, known as the ‘ritually killing’ or ritual death’ of an object.
+Such practices are well attested in the prehistoric record; the intentional smashing of ceramics, and the deposition of high-status metal objects into watery locales are a common feature of ‘sacred’ sites.
+For example, the discovery of intentionally bent swords is now understood to have been an act done with the intention of putting the object out of service in this world and so to ‘transform’ it for use in the next otherworld / underworld.
+During excavations in London of buildings dating to the 16th-17th century Ralph Merrifield had similarly begun to notice that some deposits contained objects which appeared to have been intentionally broken prior to deposition.
+This practice is also acknowledged as a component of spiritual midden formation, as all the objects seem to have been patched, soiled and in some instances, intentionally broken.

-Hoggard’s suggests that the ritual burning of a timber component was undertaken with the same motivation, whose intention was to ritually ‘destroy’ the beam.
+Hoggard’s suggestion is that the ritual burning of a timber component was undertaken with the same motivation, the intention being to ritually ‘destroy’ the beam.
 The burn marks were intended to create lights, ‘on a magical or ghostly plane and were meant to have left a ghostly impression of the flame burning brightly on the ‘other side’ (Hoggard 2017:1).
-This idea was later finessed five years later, ‘I strongly suspect that ..the creation of burn marks is, in effect, creating some illumination on a more spiritual or astral plane, shining some light into the darkness’ (Hoggard 2021:95).
+This idea was finessed five years later, ‘I strongly suspect that ..the creation of burn marks is, in effect, creating some illumination on a more spiritual or astral plane, shining some light into the darkness’ (Hoggard 2021:95).

-Whilst idea is very attractive, it is going to be almost impossible to prove ‘intention’ of the agents through normal archaeological techniques.
-Therefore, a document – similar to those which detailed accounts of the ingredients and intended consequences of the creation of witch bottles – would be required instead.
-So far, such a document has not been forthcoming, but as interest and research in this area has grown, so old documents are being examined for clues anew.
-Further, the hypothesis suggests that the marks were made with a candle specifically and, so far, direct evidence for the marks having been made with a candle per se is lacking.
+Whilst idea has some merit, it is going to be almost impossible to prove ‘intention’ of the agents through normal archaeological techniques.
+Therefore, a document – similar to those which detailed accounts of the ingredients and intended consequences of the creation of witch bottles – would be required which outlined the belief which motivated the act.
+So far, such a document has not been forthcoming, but as interest and research in this area has grown, so old documents are being examined anew for clues.
+Further, Hoggard’s hypothesis suggests that the marks were made with a candle specifically and, so far, direct evidence for any of the burn marks having been made with a candle per se is lacking.
 The taper allows for more ‘controlled’ burning when held at 45 degrees; candles at this angle would generate a lot of melted wax which would drip onto surrounding surfaces.
-For this author, close examination of taper burns over the last four years has not turned up any significant deposits of melted wax in proximity to the burns marks themselves.
-However, we may yet happen upon documentation which completely changes our mind in relation to the ‘true’ intention behind the making of taper burn marks.
+My experience is that, after closely examining taper burns over the last four years, no significant deposits of melted wax in proximity to the burns marks has ever been detected.
+However, we may yet happen upon documentation which completely changes our opinion in relation to the ‘true’ intention behind the making of taper burn marks.

 Case Study #3: Gainsborough Old Hall

-Archaeologist Matthew Champion undertook a survey of Gainsborough Old Hall in 2017 which he believed to be, ‘one of the best preserved and most beautiful manor houses to survive from the Middle Ages.’
+Archaeologist Matthew Champion undertook a survey of Gainsborough Old Hall in 2017 which he described as, ‘one of the best preserved and most beautiful manor houses to survive from the Middle Ages.’
 In the Great Hall alone he found burn marks on almost every timber.
-In the Buttery the window was ‘surrounded’ by burn marks and at the base of the stairs he found, ‘literally dozens of burn marks’ , all of which definitively refuted the ‘accident’ theory for the marks (Champion 2017b:5).
+In the Buttery, the window was ‘surrounded’ by burn marks and at the base of the stairs he found, ‘literally dozens of burn marks’ (Champion 2017b:5).

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *